mycrochip/stats-preview-card-component/README.md

 ### What I learned

-Overall, I just learned the more because I faced more and more problems as I move on to more demanding projects.
-What surprised the most was that certain code snippets that proved very useful in my other projects just seemed impossible to apply in this project.
-There most be some lapses in their use cases.
-This could be as a result of the display types I used and some other conflicting variables; however, adding them here would just be too tiresome.
+Overall, I just learned more because I faced more and more problems as I move on to more demanding projects.
+What surprised the most was that certain code snippets that proved very useful in my other projects just seemed impossible to apply to this project.
+There must be some lapses in their use cases.
+This could be a result of the display types I used and some other conflicting variables; however, adding them here would just be too tiresome.
 I however learned one particular hitch with trying to manipulate custom variables:

 ```css